$4,750 for Taylor Swift: Here's how much Kansas City fans spent on the Eras Tour

 Ticket cost: $900 for both concerts this weekend, though she’s spent $3,000 total for the six Swift shows she’ll attend this year

-Number of Taylor Swift concerts before the Kansas City shows: Eight, including four this year alone
+Number of Taylor Swift concerts before the Kansas City shows: Eight, including four this year alone.
+This weekend's shows will be her fifth and sixth this year

 Craziest expense: Ubers to and from shows